syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 {% endtabs %}

-## Optimizing the identical images
+## Optimizing the image quality and resolution

 You may have high resolution images in the PowerPoint slides which will impact the size of the converted PDF document.
 The Presentation library allows you to optimize the document size, by increasing or decreasing the quality and resolution of the images while converting the PowerPoint presentation to PDF document.